ClarityMoe/Community/CHAPTER2-ORGANIZATION.md

 - **Project Managers**
   - Project Managers runs their own projects or a related project within their interest scope, they have administrative powers on their project repositories, and are responsible in electing other managers for their project.

+ - **Contributors**
+   - Contributors are responsible for maintaining a specific project they are opted-in to.
+They may be under Clarity or any governing organizations.